After several testings, I have finally put together a few sets of DIY papercut patterns

 After all the islands have been cut out, you will have some smaller details to work on.
 I want to tell you a little secret about how to cut the eye: instead of doing a circular cut, make short straight cuts, one next to the other around the edge of the circle.
-In this picture you can see how I did it.
+You can see how I did it in this picture.

 When you look at the piece, your eye will see a nice little circle.
 The straight cuts won’t show.
-You see them in this photo because this is a close up.
+You see them in this image because this is a closeup photo.

 So, after the inner part of the design has been cut out, we are now ready to cut the outer silhouette of the apple.
 And this is very easy too.

-It it great seeing the piece finished and ready to frame.
-It makes you fell proud of having completed the entire work from the beginning to the end.
+It is great seeing the piece finished and ready to frame.
+It makes you feel proud of having completed the entire work from beginning to end.

 Now you understand why I haven’t been able to stop making papercuts.
-Once you make one with the right state of mind, then you will want to make more complicated ones.
+Once you make one with the right state of mind, you will want to make more complex ones.